 With no cars or taxis on the island (only the trucks that transport guests to their hotels) the only way to get around Nusa Lembongan is by scooter.
 With bumpy and windy roads, it’s not for the fainthearted, so only hire your own of you’ve done it before (and always wear a helmet!).
 Visit the Mangrove Forest, hunt for an empty beach, cross the Yellow Bridge or simply park up at a beach club and laze your days away on your own time.
 The island is your oyster!

-TOP 10 BEST RESTAURANTS, BARS & BEACH CLUBS ON NUSA LEMBONGAN
+BEST BEACH CLUBS ON NUSA LEMBONGAN

 Sandy Bay Beach Club